Chhau mask: Charida: Where masks are made

 Charida, located in the Baghmundi block of Purulia, is the centre of making Chhau masks, where nearly every residence along the street becomes a workshop simultaneously.
 Some even have names like Mukhosh Ghar (House of Masks).
 The place has been designated as the Bengal government’s Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO.
 Charida is also known as Mukhosh Gram, literally meaning the mask village.

 A typical mask shop at Charida.

 A Chhau Mask-Shop in Charida.

 In Charida, mask making is a family business.
 The place has 300 individuals from 115 families approximately engaged in this art of mask creation.
 Simple ingredients like clay and paper is used, however the process is slow, detailed and progresses from one step to another.
 While for the final decorations tinsel, glass beads, zari, plastic flowers, feathers, strips of coloured jute for hair, etc. are used.
 Even little girls and boys are engaged in this creative process, and this is a way that the art is handed down from one generation to the next.

-The chief mask-maker supervises the task executed mainly by the women folk in the family.
-The distinctive decoration, which adds the vibrancy and elaborate effect for which the Purulia masks are known, is done almost entirely by the women of the household.
-Yet there is a disjunct for till now all award-winning mask-makers from Charida have been men, a change thus needs to be called for.
+Mask making is usually carried out in families, where the master craftsman leads the entire process and women do most of the decoration and painting typical of Purulia masks.
+Traditionally, any form of acknowledgment or national awards for Charida mask making have mostly been given to men.

 Gambhir Singh Mura (1930–2002), who was awarded the Padma Shri, brought the name and recognition to the art form for the first time.
 Performers like Mura are also mask-makers.
 Mura's statue is found in Charida.
 There is also a museum in Charida which documents the art and the journey of Purulia Chhau masks.
 A Chhau mask festival is also held at the village during the time of January–February.